harukihoshii/Japan-visitor-flows/README.md

 # Japan-visitor-flows
-Webmap map showing OD movement of tourists from each prefecture
+A [webmap](https://harukihoshii.github.io/Japan-visitor-flows) showing OD movement of tourists from each prefecture.